-Reason: The definition was added for comprehensibility for what an applicable building regarding the regulations of Chapter 7A.
+Reason: The definition was added for comprehensibility for what an applicable building in regard to the regulations of Chapter 7A.
 It is critical that this term, while defined in Section 702A, be clearly stated in the "Application" section.
 The sentence already states that they are "all new buildings with residential, commercial, educational, institutional, or similar occupancy type use".